Rationally Biased Learning: Conditions for biased or accurate assessments

 Economists have made the point, coined the \emph{Incomplete Learning Theorem}, that the optimal strategy (to maximize discounted expected utility) does not necessarily lead to exactly evaluate the unknown probability \CITE{Rothschild:1974,Easley-Kiefer:1988,Brezzi-Lai:2000}.
 Thus, optimality does not necessarily lead to perfect accuracy.
-Our results point to a \emph{Biased Learning Theorem}, as we prove that the departure from accuracy displays a bias towards overestimation of bad and unlikely outcomes.
+Our results point to a \emph{Biased Learning Theorem}, as we prove that the departure from accuracy displays a bias towards overestimation of the bad outcome when learning stops.
+However, learning stops (hence overerestimation happens) with nonincreasing and vanishing probability as the objective probability of the bad outcome goes down to zero.

-Our contribution resorts to economics, focusing on optimality benchmarks and resulting optimal strategies, whereas, in the evolutionary literature, the discussion bears on the precision of Bayesian estimates of the unknown probability \CITE{Trimmer-Houston-Marshall-Mendl-Paul-McNamara:2011}.